 Balance: Your radio has a balance control behind the tuning control.
 Turning the balance knob will shift the audio between the left speaker(s) and the right speaker(s).
 In a stereo system, the audio information sent to the right channel is often different than the left channel.
 When you set the balance to the extreme left or right, the radio will automatically switch out of the stereo mode and all of the information for both channels will be present in the speaker that is selected (Mono mode).
-Applies to 2, 3 or 4 speaker settings only.
+Note: The balance control is only operational in the 2, 3 or 4 speaker setting.

-Fader: In order to allow adjusting the front/rear speakers without adding visible controls, your radio has a software control that is shared with the balance control.
+Fader: In order to allow adjusting the front/rear speakers without adding controls, your radio has a software fader control that is shared with the balance control.
 To access the fader, tune to an FM station and set the balance control for the best sound.
-After you've listened for a few seconds, tune rapidly to the top of the dial.
-After a few seconds, the last station you were listening to will start playing again.
+After a few seconds, tune rapidly to the top of the dial.
+The LED in the AM dial will begin to flash, and the last station you were listening to will start playing again.
 Use the balance control to adjust the front/rear fader.
 When you tune away from the top of the dial, the radio will resume normal operation, and the balance control will no longer affect the fader function.
 The fader settings are permanently stored (until you change them).
-Every time you turn on the radio, the stored fader will be re-loaded.
-Note: The fader is only operational in the 4 speaker setting.
+Every time you turn on the radio, the fader values you last set will be re-loaded.
+Note: The Fader is only operational in the 4 speaker setting.